JerryI/Mathematica-ThreeJS-graphics-engine/README.md

 - ``Polygon`` - fully supported
 - ``Line`` - supported

+- ``THREE.Geometry`` is depricated in a new Three.JS version.
+Needed to be refactored.

 Possible to implement as well
 ------
 There are a lot of features of Three.JS, which can bring extra control over the graphics repesentating and are not a part of FrontEnd of Mathematica.